klaudiosinani/singlie/readme.md

 - Fork the repository and clone it to your machine
 - Navigate to your local fork: `cd singlie`
 - Install the project dependencies: `npm install`
-- Build the typescript source code: `npm run build`
+- Build the TypeScript source code: `npm run build`
 - Run the tests: `npm test`

 ## Related